-Rural Health and Substance Abuse
+Rural Health And Substance Abuse

 The drug overdose death rate in rural areas is higher than in urban areas.
 We need to understand why this is happening so that our work with states and communities can help stop illicit drug use and overdose deaths in America.

-Factors Contributing to Rural Substance Abuse
+Factors Contributing To Rural Substance Abuse

-The five main factors currently contributing to rural substance abuse are:
+Some of the main factors currently contributing to rural substance abuse are:

 - Risky behavior

 Additionally, rural residents smoke more cigarettes, weigh more, and even report lower seatbelt use — all categorized as risky behavior by the Centers for Disease Control and Prevention (CDC).
 When these behaviors are combined with comparatively higher rates of the population living in poverty, limited access to healthcare, and a reduced likelihood of carrying health insurance, it is not surprising to see that rural residents have shorter lifespans.
 The spread of substance abuse in rural areas can also be linked to a number of changing aspects of American society, including inflation, shrinking rural populations, inadequate access to treatment, and less overall leisure time.

 49.5% of patients at rural addiction treatment centers reported the primary abuse of alcohol.

 Between 2010 and 2014, Missouri averaged 1,728 Meth lab incidents each year.